 Type “anonymous” for Name and Password, and then type “C-D blast slash executables slash latest.”

-List the executables by typing “L-S” … and download the latest version that has “Mac O-S-X” in the name.
+List the executables by typing “L-S” … and download the latest version based upon most recent date that matches your system requirements. .

 Is this a reasonable way to guide the user to picking the latest version?